Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the nonlinear model

 \section{Verification of the nonlinear model}

-In the previous section, the \DISC\ model was verified in a linear setting.
-In this section, we extend the analysis to a nonlinear setting, comparing results of the reference and homogenized cable models including all the loss and magnetization mechanisms as decribed in Sections~\ref{sec_rohm_rohf_cable} and \ref{sec_disc_equivalent_parameters}, respectively.
+In the previous section, the \DISC\ model was verified in detail by considering only the IS coupling current dynamics.
+In this section, we extend the analysis by including all the remaining loss and magnetization mechanisms.
+We consider models presented in Sections~\ref{sec_rohm_rohf_cable} and \ref{sec_disc_equivalent_parameters}, respectively.
 Both models are nonlinear, and simulations are performed in the time domain.
 We consider the same flat cable as in the previous section, described by properties in Table~\ref{cable_parameters}.
-Inter-strand contact resistances are still assumed to be uniform over the cable, with values given in Table~\ref{cable_parameters}.
+IS contact resistances are still assumed to be uniform, with values given in Table~\ref{cable_parameters}.

 We describe the models for the internal strand dynamics in Sections~\ref{sec_nonlinear_reference_parameters} and \ref{sec_nonlinear_homogenized_parameters}, for the reference and homogenized cable models, respectively.
 We then verify the homogenized cable model results in the case of a uniform magnetic field excitation in Section~\ref{sec_nonlinear_uniform}, and a non-uniform magnetic field excitation in Section~\ref{sec_nonuniform_nonlinear}.
-Finally, we discuss and verify the differential inductance in Section~\ref{sec_differential_inductance}.
+Finally, we discuss and verify the calculated inductance in Section~\ref{sec_differential_inductance}.